afa-farkhod/github-cli/README.md

 # github-cli
 GitHub CLI — query a release by tag

-- Use this tiny script, reliable snippet when you want to fetch the facts for a specific release tag—exactly what GitHub shows on the release page—without scraping HTML or looping through every release.
+- Use this tiny script, reliable snippet when you want to fetch the facts for a specific release tag—exactly what GitHub shows on the release page — without scraping HTML or looping through every release.

-## What this does
+## ❓What this does

 - Queries the GitHub REST API for `REPO`’s release with exact tag `TAG`.
 - Prints a clean JSON with only the important fields: